-It’s vast scale and millions of years of history has always fascinated me.
+It’s vast scale and millions of years of history have always fascinated me.
 As such, finding myself in Nevada it seemed unwarranted not to explore this magical natural formation.

 None the less, time restraints would not allow us to explore the canyon by car.
 As such, we pre-booked onto the most exhilarating excursion of our All American Road Trip, a Helicopter tour of the west side of the canyon, and its surrounding area.